ninjaalex888/world-capitals-quiz/README.md

-Now animates score reveal and displays user rank at the end of the quiz.
+Username must be unique.
+Added availability check.
-Audio stops on next question.
-Leaderboard button included.
+Score is animated.
+Rank is shown.
+Audio stops on Next.